Minutes Network Token (MNTX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Minutes Network Token Historical Price

-According to the latest data gathered on Minutes Network Token live price page, the current price of Minutes Network Token is 0.27712USD.
-The circulating supply of Minutes Network Token(MNTX) is 72.48M MNTX , giving it a market capitalization of $20.09M.
+According to the latest data gathered on Minutes Network Token live price page, the current price of Minutes Network Token is 0.274481USD.
+The circulating supply of Minutes Network Token(MNTX) is 72.48M MNTX , giving it a market capitalization of $19.90M.

 The Minutes Network Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MNTX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.